Choose another writer in this calendar:

 Society, Livingston only managed to convert one person to Christianity.

 On hearing of his hero's death, Stanley decided to follow up Livingstone's researches on the Congo/Zaire and Nile systems, and at the same time examine the discoveries of Burton, Speke and Grant.
-"Two weeks were allowed me for purchasing boats - a yawl, a gig, and a barge - for giving orders for pontoons, medical stores, and provisions; for making investments in gifts for native chiefs; for obtaining scientific instruments, stationery, &c., &c.
-The barge was an invention of my own." (from Through the Dark Continent, 1878) Before the journey, Stanley fell in love with Alice Pike, a seventeen year old American heiress.
+As he wrote: "Two weeks were allowed me for purchasing boats - a yawl, a gig, and a barge - for giving orders for pontoons, and purchasing equipments, guns, ammunition, rope, saddles, medical stores, and provisions; for making investments in gifts for native chiefs; for obtaining scientific instruments, stationery, &c., &c.
+The barge was an invention of my own."
+(Through the Dark Continent, Vol. 1, 1878, p.
+4) Before the journey, Stanley fell in love with Alice Pike, a seventeen year old American heiress.
 She married Albert Barney in 1876.

 On his second African adventure, which started in 1874, Stanley journeyed into central Africa.
 Stanley's three white companions, Frederick Barker and Francis and Edward Pocock, died during the expedition - Stanley himself was nicknamed Bula Matari, "the rock breaker."
 Stanley circumnavigated Victoria Nyanza, proving it to be the second-largest freshwater lake in the world, and discovered the Shimeeyu River.
 After sailing down the Livingstone (Congo) River, he reached the Atlantic Ocean on August 12, 1877.

 When David Livingstone combined geographical, religious, commercial, and humanitarian goals in his exploration journeys, Stanley created the direct link between exploration and colonization, especially in the service of Leopold II of Belgium.
 Stanley represented Leopold in signing treaties with bewildered African chiefs.
-The first expeditions of the Belgians he led to "prove that the Congo natives were susceptible of civilization and that the Congo basin was rich enough to repay exploitation."
-Stanley's revelation of the commercial possibilities of the region resulted in the setting up of a large trading venture and led to the founding of the Congo Free State in 1885.
+The first expeditions of the Belgians he led to "prove that the Congo natives were susceptible of civilization and that the Congo basin was rich enough to repay exploitation." ('Stanley, Sir Henry Morton,' in The Encyclopædia Britannica, Eleventh Edition, Volume 25, 1911, p.
+780) Stanley's revelation of the commercial possibilities of the region resulted in the setting up of a large trading venture and led to the founding of the Congo Free State in 1885.
 Leopold II's ruthless exploitation of the country's natural resources - "the rubber atrocities" - were protested by the international community and the Belgian parliament forced the king to give up personal control of the region.

 Following the capture of Khartoum by the Mahdists, Stanley led in 1887 an expedition in search of Emin Pasha, a German-Jewish adventurer, whose real name was Dr. Eduard Schnitzler.
 During this disastrous mission one of Stanley's subordinated bought a slave girl and gave her to cannibals.
 Stanley made the first complete traverse of the Ituri River, whose waters flow some 800 miles before joining the Congo in the vicinity of present-day Kisangani, formerly Stanleyville.
 By the time he abandoned the river to go directly for Lake Edward, fifty-two of his men were so crippled by leg ulcers and malnutrition, that he had to leave them on the riverbank at a place he named Starvation Camp

 In 1890 Stanley married Dorothy Tennant, a Welsh artist, whom he had met five years earlier at a dinner party and who had painted his portrait.
 She was fourteen years his junior, intelligent, rich, well-connected.
 "A very short . . . determined man," she wrote in her diary after their first meeting of Stanley.
 "I felt I cared for him.
 I know he cared back for me."
-However, Stanley did not share her literary tastes: her favorite books were Henry James's Daisy Miller and Mrs Gaskell's Cranford.
+(Stanley: The Impossible Life of Africa's Greatest Explorer by Tim Jeal, 2007, p.
+302) However, Stanley did not share her literary tastes: her favorite books were Henry James's Daisy Miller and Mrs Gaskell's Cranford.
 Stanley loved Flaubert's Salammbo.
 They never had children of their own, but they adopted a son, Denzil Morton Stanley, the Denzil coming from a friend of Oliver Cromwell, to whon Dorothy traced her ancestry.

 His account of the struggle to find Emir Pasha Stanley published in 1890, the year that Joseph Conrad went to Congo, and later returned to his experiences in Heart of Darkness.
 Stanley visited in the following year the United States and Australia on lecturing tours.
 In 1899 Stanley was knighted and in 1895-1900 he sat in Parliament.
 He died in London on May 10, 1904.
 The Dean of Westminster Abbey refused his burial in the church, near Livingston, saying: "One of our highest geographical authorities lays stress on the violence and even cruelty, which marked some of his [Stanley's] explorations, and contrasts this with the peaceful successes of other explorers."
-The king showed his disappoval of the dean's decision by sending the Duke of Abercorn to be a pall-bearer.
+(Stanley: The Impossible Life of Africa's Greatest Explorer by Tim Jeal, 2007, p.
+464) The king showed his disappoval of the dean's decision by sending the Duke of Abercorn to be a pall-bearer.
 Stanley himself was utterly indifferent to public recognition.

 Stanley's publications include fiction and nonfiction.
 His diary, How I found Livingstone, and his account of his journey to the sources of the Nile, Through the Dark Continent (1878), has been reprinted several times.
 In Darkest Africa (1890), about his 1887-89 expedition, depicts among others pygmies who were still mysterious to the outside world.
 In adventure books of the nineteenth century, they were usually pictured as dwarfs.
 Stanley also wrote about the slave trade, but on the other hand he believed in the superiority of the white race.

-My Kalulu, Prince, King, and Slave (1874), Stanley's only novel, has been called "an exotic homosexual romance."
+My Kalulu, Prince, King, and Slave (1873), Stanley's only novel, has been called an idealised homosexual love story.
+(Colonialism and Homosexuality by Robert Aldrich, 2008, p.
+41) Stanley wrote it partly during a lecture tour in the United States.
 The story, set in Central Africa, was about Selim, a young Arab boy from Zanzibar.
 Selim is taught to accept slavery, but on his journey in the Central Africa Selim himself is captured as a slave.
 He escapes, befriends an African prince, Kalulu.
+"Kalulu was one of the best specimens which the ancient sculptors would have delighted to imitate in stone. . . .
+He had not an ounce of flesh too much, yet without the tedious training which the modern athlete has to undergo, and following nothing but the wild instinct of his native tribe, he was a perfect youthful Apollo in form."
 During his adventures he learns a new, critical view of his family's values and attitudes to slavery.
 Stanley drew the story from his observation made during his historical search for Livingstone.
 In true-life Kalulu, ex-slave acquired in this journey, visited the US and Britain but was drowned on Stanley's second expedition in 1874.
+According to Stanley's journal he had purchased Kaluly for $20 to carry one of his hunting rifles.
+(The Last Blank Spaces by Dane Kennedy, 2013, p.
+172)

 For further reading: Explorations in Africa by Lurton Dunham Ingersoll (1872); Tre resor in Afrika.
 Henry M. Stanley och hans första färder nin det inre Afrika by W. Lagus (1889); H.M.
-Stanley: The Authorized Life by Frank Hird (1935); Dr. Livingstone, I Presume? by Ian Anstruther (1957); Henry Morton Stanley: An Illustrated Life of Henry Morton Stanley, 1841-1904 by Richard Tames (1973); The River Congo by R. Forbath (1978); Henry Stanley and the Quest for the Source of the Nile by Daniel Cohen (1985); Man Who Presumed: A Biography of Henry M. Stanley by Byron Farwell (1989); Stanley: The Making of an African Explorer by Frank McLynn (1989); Henry Stanley and David Livingstone by Susan Clinton (1990); Dark Safari by John Bierman (1990); In Stanley's Footsteps by John Batchelor and Julie Batchelor (1991); Henry Stanley and the European Explorers of Africa by Steven Sherman et al. (1993); Imperial Footprints: Henry Morton Stanley's African Journeys by James L. Newman (2004); Stanley: The Impossible Life of Africa's Greatest Explorer by Tim Jeal (2008) - Also: for young readers ages 9-12: Stanley: The Impossible Life of Africa's Greatest Explorer by Tim Jeal (2007); Twain & Stanley Enter Paradise by Oscar Hijuelos (2015).
+Stanley: The Authorized Life by Frank Hird (1935); Dr. Livingstone, I Presume? by Ian Anstruther (1957); Henry Morton Stanley: An Illustrated Life of Henry Morton Stanley, 1841-1904 by Richard Tames (1973); The River Congo by R. Forbath (1978); Henry Stanley and the Quest for the Source of the Nile by Daniel Cohen (1985); Man Who Presumed: A Biography of Henry M. Stanley by Byron Farwell (1989); Stanley: The Making of an African Explorer by Frank McLynn (1989); Henry Stanley and David Livingstone by Susan Clinton (1990); Dark Safari by John Bierman (1990); In Stanley's Footsteps by John Batchelor and Julie Batchelor (1991); Henry Stanley and the European Explorers of Africa by Steven Sherman et al. (1993); Imperial Footprints: Henry Morton Stanley's African Journeys by James L. Newman (2004); Stanley: The Impossible Life of Africa's Greatest Explorer by Tim Jeal (2008); Henry Morton Stanley: Emergence of the Pearl of Africa by Jonathan Musere (2016) - Also: for young readers ages 9-12: Stanley: The Impossible Life of Africa's Greatest Explorer by Tim Jeal (2007); Twain & Stanley Enter Paradise by Oscar Hijuelos (2015).
 Note: Per Olof Sundman's documentary novel Expeditionen (1962, The Expedition) was modelled on Henry Morton Stanley's safaris in the Congo.
 Films: Stanley and Livingstone (1939), dir. by Henry King, starring Spencer Tracy (Morton Stanley), Cedric Hardwicke, Richard Greene, Nancy Kelly; Find Livingstone (1972), television film, prod. by Christopher Ralling, written by Derek Marlowe, Michael Hastings.
 See also Joseph Conrad's novel Heart of Darkness (1902).
-Other writer/explorers: Thor Heyerdahl, Peter Freuchen